 Fun beats Realism

 While concentrating on taming down sportive drone physics to it's very essence towards experiencing and feeling what it's all about, Whoop Arcade also breaks free from real life limitations that simulators are trapped in.
 Besides taking your little bird for high tension and super flowy racing action together with friends, or just simply fooling around in freestyle mode, enjoying the extremely detailed and beautifully handcrafted environments Whoop Arcade has to offer, you can also strap all crazy kinds of shooty things to your vehicle and hit that Battle Mode button...

-If you are looking for a fresh experience in Action Arcade Games, using latest technology and state-of-the-art visuals, either enjoying the flow on your own, go full on competitive on your couch with up to 4 player split-screen or compare your skills with contenders worldwide via online connectivity and gameplay, Whoop Arcade is for you.
+If you are looking for a fresh experience in Action Arcade Games, using latest technology and state-of-the-art visuals, either enjoying the flow on your own, go full on competitive on your couch with up to 4 player split-screen or compare your skills with contenders worldwide via online connectivity, Whoop Arcade is for you.